Self-Organized Bioelectricity via Collective Pump Alignment: Toward a Physical Origin of Chemiosmosis: Discussion

-In conclusion, we demonstrated that a membrane potential and directional ion transport are self-organized through the collective alignment of ion pumps, which enables chemiosmosis.
-As the pump-ion coupling ($J$) or the electrostatic coupling ($\alpha$) increases, a phase transition occurs from zero to a finite membrane potential along with pump alignment.
-This transition and its critical behavior are explained by mean-field analysis.
-Although analogous to the mean-field Ising transition, the system is intrinsically out of equilibrium.
-Additionally, volume or transport asymmetries act as symmetry-breaking fields, biasing pump orientation.
+We demonstrated that membrane potentials and directional ion transport can emerge spontaneously through collective pump alignment under nonequilibrium conditions.
+This collective organization provides a generic mechanism for the emergence of chemiosmosis and bioelectricity in protocells.
+As the pump--ion coupling ($J$) or electrostatic coupling ($\alpha$) increases, the system undergoes a transition from a disordered state without net ion transport to a collectively aligned state with a finite membrane potential.
+The transition is well captured by a mean-field analysis analogous to the Ising model, despite the intrinsically nonequilibrium nature of the underlying ion transport dynamics.

-Our results provide new insights into the origin of life.
-Nick Lane et al. proposed that protocells could use externally-supplied ion gradients to evolve into life\cite{sojo2014bioenergetic}.
-While this was one plausible pathway, our results suggest an alternative: membrane potential and directional ion transport arise spontaneously via simple ion–pump interactions, producing self-organized bioelectricity without pre-existing gradients.
-Such a gradient could then act as an auxiliary symmetry-breaking field, in addition to the asymmetry in volume or transport ratio demonstrated here.
-Moreover, fluctuations give rise to self-organized pump alignment, indicating that early systems likely had a moderate number of pumps, as larger numbers would slow alignment.
-Finally, changes in the molecular composition of the membrane or pumps could alter $J$ and $\alpha$, allowing them to exceed a critical point and, leading to the emergence of bioelectricity.
+However, the mean-field description does not capture fluctuation effects such as the variance peak and the finite-size shift of the transition.
+These effects arise from the dynamical response of ion transport.
+In particular, pump flipping modifies the ion response itself, generating corrections to the effective transition bias even within the quasi-equilibrium description.
+As a result, the transition is shifted from the mean-field prediction and fluctuations are enhanced near the transition point, showing that signatures of the underlying nonequilibrium transport dynamics remain encoded in the effective static transition structure.

-Extending this model to multiple ion species and explicit pump kinetics\cite{calisto2021mechanisms, beard2005abiophysical,terradot2024escherichia} will further clarify the emergence of membrane potentials.
-In particular, although $\gamma$ is assumed constant at present, it can in reality depend on pump-driving chemical reactions that are themselves facilitated by pump activity.
-Incorporating this feedback may change $\gamma^{\mathrm{in}/\mathrm{out}}$, enhancing asymmetry in pump orientation and stabilizing directional ion transport.
-Finally, our model poses an interesting problem in statistical physics, as it is intrinsically out of equilibrium unlike the traditional Ising model.
+We further showed that asymmetry in volume or transport rates biases collective pump alignment, leading to directional membrane potentials.
+In particular, volume asymmetry favors inward alignment over an intermediate parameter range, suggesting that finite protocell geometry may have contributed to the selection of transport polarity in early systems.
+Transport asymmetry similarly acts as a symmetry-breaking field, stabilizing one alignment direction over the other.